 Galaxy S25 and S25+: Software and Features

 The Galaxy S25 series will run Android 15-based One UI 7 out of the box.
-Samsung has taken longer than usual to release its Android 15 update, hinting at a massive UI overhaul.
+Samsung has taken longer than usual to release its Android 15 update, and that’s because it is a massive UI overhaul.
 The Korean firm has completely redesigned the One UI experience and improved system animations for super smooth navigation.
 It has also tweaked app icons for an all-round visual refresh.
 The changes are so massive that we are looking at the biggest update in Samsung’s One UI history.

-One UI 7 is said to be smoother than Apple’s iOS 18.
-Along with visual enhancements, the update will bring a host of new features, including advanced Galaxy AI capabilities.
+The first One UI 7.0 beta build feels incredibly smooth and stable.
+Along with visual enhancements, the update also brings a host of new features, including advanced Galaxy AI capabilities.
 At this point, it’s widely known that AI will be integral to the future of our mobile experiences.
 Samsung started the trend with Galaxy AI on the Galaxy S24 series and will continue to build upon it with the Galaxy S25 series.
+The new flagships may also introduce an upgraded Bixby.

 The Galaxy S25 and Galaxy S25+ will also offer more seamless cross-device functionality.
 You can move your active tasks between multiple Galaxy devices worry-free.
 Samsung may bring XR integration to the party.
 The company’s first-gen XR headset, which it developed in collaboration with Qualcomm and Google, looks set to debut later this year or in early 2025.
 There are also rumors of satellite connectivity features on the new Galaxy flagships.